If it seems like the world is getting more expensive, that’s because it is.

 Bring Your Lunch to Work

 Ask yourself if you’d rather have those meals out with co-workers or if you’d rather have money in your pocket for your future.
-Then buy some lunch bags.
+Then, buy a lunchbox.
+To make it easy on yourself, meal prep recipes you can prepare in bulk, like salads, chili, or pasta.

 Eat More Veggies

-Protein is generally more expensive than plant-based foods, according to the U.S. Department of Agriculture, so going without it for a few dinners a week can help you save money for something more fun than pork.
+Animal protein is generally more expensive than plant-based foods, according to the U.S. Department of Agriculture, so going without it for a few dinners a week can help you save money for something more fun than chicken or pork.
+Try tofu, chickpeas, or chia seeds for plant protein!

 Veggies are also healthy, so you might just feel better, too.
 There’s even a diet that advocates this: the Flexitarian diet.
 It could be your ticket to a healthier budget and self.